Alligator gar: Aquaria

 Despite the large size alligator gar can attain, they are kept as aquarium fish, though many fish labeled as "alligator gar" in the aquarium trade are actually smaller species.
 Alligator gar require a very large aquarium or pond, and ample resources for them to thrive in captivity.
 They are also a popular fish for public aquaria and zoos.
 In many areas, keeping alligator gar as pets is illegal, but they occasionally show up in fish stores.
-Alligator gar are highly prized and sought after for private aquaria, particularly in Japan.
+Alligator gar are highly prized and sought after for private aquaria, particularly in Japan until it was prohibited in 2018.
 According to some reports, large alligator gar could fetch as much as US$40,000 in what some consider the "Japanese black market".
 In June 2011, three men from Florida and Louisiana were indicted on charges of illegally removing wild alligator gar from the Trinity River in Texas, and attempting to ship them to Japan for private collectors.
 The indictments resulted from an undercover sting operation by special agents with the U.S. Fish and Wildlife Service, the Texas Parks and Wildlife Department, and the Florida Fish and Wildlife Conservation Commission.
 The charges included violations of three separate provisions of the Lacey Act, specifically conspiracy to submit a false label for fish transported in interstate commerce, conspiracy to transport fish in interstate commerce in violation of state law or regulation, and conspiracy to transport and sell fish in interstate commerce in violation of state law or regulation.
 Two of the conspirators entered guilty pleas to one count, and the government dropped the other two charges against them.
 A third conspirator went to trial on all three counts, was acquitted on one count, and found guilty on two.
 The district court sentenced him to serve nine months in prison followed by one year of supervised release.
 The case was appealed, and on April 15, 2014, the appellate court affirmed the judgment of the district court.